stasSajin/AdvancedR-Exercises/README.md

-# AvancedR_solutions
+# AdvacedR Solutions
-Includes the solutions to the Advanced R exercises
+Includes the solutions to the Advanced R book exercises.
+The book can be found [here](http://adv-r.had.co.nz/).